NattyNarwhal/pledge.cs/README.md

 * It would be nice if we could have some kind of type safety for promises, and guarantee the minimum for the runtime.
+* Managed code sanity-checking before we make the syscall.
+* Support other OpenBSD specific APIs. (like sendsyslog)